MELISSA849/cognidiary/README.md

-# 🧠 CogniDiary - Smart Diary Application
+# 📝 SmartDiary - Intelligent Diary Application

-CogniDiary is an intelligent diary application that combines speech-to-text functionality with mood detection through facial recognition.
+SmartDiary is an intelligent diary application that combines speech-to-text functionality with mood detection through facial recognition.
 Users can create diary entries using voice input, and the application automatically detects their mood through camera analysis.

 ## ✨ Features